RsyncProject/rsync/rsyncd.conf.5.md

 rsync is distributed under the GNU General Public License.
 See the file COPYING for details.

-The primary ftp site for rsync is ftp://rsync.samba.org/pub/rsync .
+The primary ftp site for rsync is <ftp://rsync.samba.org/pub/rsync>

-A WEB site is available at http://rsync.samba.org/ .
+A web site is available at <http://rsync.samba.org/>.

 We would be delighted to hear from you if you like this program.